top of page

 Heart Words - set six - both, day, down, here, know, like, made, none, now, once, part, pull, put, sure, time, times, likes, days, knows, parts, downs, puts, pulls, pulled, pulling

-Level 4 - Open Syllables & Syllable Division
+Unit 4 - Open Syllables & Syllable Division

 Lesson 1 - Open syllables, Review long vowel sounds, Super Human - long U can make two sounds